 Dr. Tracy Dooley: Venture Partner at Avestria Ventures, specializes in healthcare investments and has a medical background.

-To pitch to HIP, founders should visit healthinnovationpitch.com.
-The firm prefers detailed pitch decks that include information about the startup's vision, market potential, and team qualifications.
-A warm introduction is beneficial but not mandatory.
+To pitch HIP, founders should visit healthinnovationpitch.com and submit their proposals through the provided channels.
+The firm prefers detailed decks that outline the startup's vision, market opportunity, and team qualifications.
+Response times may vary, but HIP encourages warm introductions through their network when possible.

 What are HIP's investment criteria?

-How can I apply or pitch to HIP?
+How can I pitch to HIP?

-What is HIP's geographic scope?
+What is HIP's geographic focus?

 What is the typical check size for investments?

-While specific check sizes are not disclosed, HIP invests across various stages, from pre-seed to growth equity, indicating a flexible approach to funding based on the startup's needs.
+While specific check sizes are not disclosed, HIP invests across various stages, from pre-seed to growth equity, indicating a flexible approach to funding amounts based on the startup's needs.

 All trademarks, logos and brand names are the property of their respective owners.
 All company, product and service names used in this website are for identification purposes only.
 Use of these names, trademarks, and brands does not imply endorsement.